Jonayb/SADCWEB-SOBA/README.md

 Set-up steps:
 - Import `ontology` directory as a Maven project into Eclipse IDE.
 Make sure the pom.xml has no errors before running any code.
 - Download JavaFX SDK 16 from: https://gluonhq.com/products/javafx/
-- Get the Yelp data set: https://www.yelp.com/dataset
+- Get the Yelp data set: https://www.yelp.com/dataset, and extract the files into `externalData`
 - Get the corpus data using the required template.
 In `MyCorpus.java`, change `boolean t5` and `boolean training` in `getDomainTrainingData()` to the desired values.
 Change `String output_filename` to the desired output name.
 Set `int no_reviews` to the desired number of reviews (for word embeddings, 2000 is advised; for training LMs, 50.000-200.000 is advised).
 - Fine-tune and post-train LMs using